-All learning resources are available digitally via Class OneNote Notebooks and the Cambridge Go online tool for Mathematics.
+All learning resources are available digitally via Class OneNote and online textbooks through Cambridge Go.
 Students will learn how to access these resources as part of the Induction Program.
 For some subjects learning resources are borrowed from the library.

 UNIFORM AND GROOMING